privacyguides/privacyguides.org/docs/dns.md

 ---
-layout: page
 title: "DNS Resolvers"
-description: "The [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System) is the 'phonebook of the Internet'.
-DNS translates domain names to [IP](https://en.wikipedia.org/wiki/Internet_Protocol) addresses so browsers and other services can load Internet resources, through a decentralized network of servers."
 ---
+The [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System) is the 'phonebook of the Internet'.
+DNS translates domain names to [IP](https://en.wikipedia.org/wiki/Internet_Protocol) addresses so browsers and other services can load Internet resources, through a decentralized network of servers.

 ## What is DNS?
 When you visit a website, a numerical address is returned.
 For example, when you visit `privacyguides.org`, the address `192.98.54.105` is returned.